 - John Gray's Cave Canoeing Tour in Phang Nga Bay

-There is one man in particular known as Pae Hog (aka Uncle Hog) who is there daily and will do a 'show' for you with his little friends.
-According to him there are about 400 macaques in total.
-They live in groups all over Monkey Hill.
-When he comes he gives them food separately or else they fight for it so it can get chaotic.
-These macaques are not aggressive and do not approach people as certain temple monkeys do, nevertheless care should be taken if you are with small children.
+A local man, known as Pae Hog (aka Uncle Hog), often performs a 'show' with the macaques.
+According to him, there are about 400 of these primates, which live in groups all over Monkey Hill.
+While they're not aggressive and don't approach people like most temple monkeys, care should be taken if you are visiting with small children.

-Near the bottom of the hill stands a colourful shrine devoted to three holy spirits; Toh Sae Dang, Toh Sae Dam and Toh Sae Kaow.
-It’s usually busy on Friday though it opens every day.
-Many people come here specifically to ask for lucky numbers for the lottery.
+Near the bottom of the hill, there's a colourful shrine devoted to 3 holy spirits: Toh Sae Dang, Toh Sae Dam and Toh Sae Kaow.
+It’s usually busiest on Fridays, though it opens every day.
+Many people come here specifically to ask for lottery numbers.

-Halfway up to Monkey Hill peak is a rudimentary exercise park completely refurbished in 2015.
-Unlike other viewpoints in Phuket the views on the way up are better than at the peak itself.
-This is because there are TV stations on the top and satellite towers dominate the summit, obscuring the views down over Phuket.
-There are several places to stop and peek through the trees at Phuket's port, the town and the sea, yet the platform installed in 2015 offers the best view point available on Monkey Hill.
+A rudimentary exercise park is halfway up to Monkey Hill's peak.
+Unlike other viewpoints in Phuket, the views on the way up are better than at the peak itself.
+TV stations and satellite towers dominate the summit, obscuring the views of Phuket.
+Besides the platform, several places overlooking Phuket's port, the coastal town, and the Andaman Sea.

-During day time you can drive a car or motorbike up to the viewpoint and peak but remember that the hill is quite steep.
-At 17:00, the road to the summit is closed to traffic in a way to give people a chance to exercise by walking up and watch the sunset at the view point.
-It takes roughly about two hours for a round trip, depending on each person.
-The road is not long but the steepness makes it quite difficult to go fast.
-This fitness opportunity is extremely popular
+You can drive a car or motorbike up to the viewpoint and peak, but be careful as the hill is quite steep.
+The road to the summit is closed to traffic from 5pm to 8pm, giving people a chance to walk up and watch the sunset at the viewpoint.
+It takes roughly 2 hours for a roundtrip, depending on the person's fitness level.
+The road isn't long but the steepness makes it quite difficult to go fast.